Customers dashboard in commercial marketplace analytics

 - An existing customer has acquired one or more of your offers prior to the month selected.

 - A churned customer has canceled all offers previously purchased.
+Churned customers are represented in the negative axis in the Trend widget.

-The Customer trends chart displays a count of all customers, including new, existing, and churned, with a month-by-month growth trend.
+In this section, you will find trend and count of all customers, including new, existing, and churned, with a month-by-month growth trend.

 - The line chart represents the overall customer growth percentages.